FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/parameter_setting.rst

 Set tool coordinates
 --------------------

 Under the menu bar of "Robot Settings" in "Initial Settings", click "Tool Coordinates" to enter Tool Coordinates Page.
 Tool coordinates can realize the modification, clearing and application of tool coordinates.
 There are 15 numbers in the drop-down list of the tool coordinate system.
-After selecting the corresponding coordinate system (the name of the coordinate system can be customized), the corresponding coordinate value, tool type and installation position will be displayed below (displayed only under the sensor type tool), select Click the "Apply" button after a certain coordinate system, and the currently used tool coordinate system will change to the selected coordinates, as shown in Figure3.4-1.
+After selecting the corresponding coordinate system (the name of the coordinate system can be customized), the corresponding coordinate value, tool type and installation position will be displayed below (displayed only under the sensor type tool), select Click the "Apply" button after a certain coordinate system, and the currently used tool coordinate system will change to the selected coordinates, as shown in Figure 3.3-1.

 Click "Modify" to reset the tool coordinate system of the number according to the prompt.
 The tool calibration method is divided into four-point method and six-point method.
 The four-point method only calibrates the tool TCP, that is, the position of the tool center point.
 Its posture is consistent with the end posture by default.
 The six-point method adds two points to the four-point method. , used to calibrate the pose of the tool.